ChaosDynamix/Arcadia/.github/pull-request-template.md

 ## Pull Request type

-Replace :x: with :heavy_check_mark: to select the change types.
+Replace :x: with :heavy_check_mark: to select the changes types and delete this line before the creation of the pull request.

 What kind of change does this Pull Request introduce ?
 - :x: Feature